 Thank you for joining our Solstice Share to celebrate the return of the light with good cheer and good health for the New Year.
-It is a unique moment for us to mark this first collaboration of the Brinery, Garden Works, Dan’s fantastic breads, and Tantre Farm for this unique Solstice celebration.
+It is a unique moment for us to mark this collaboration of the Brinery, Garden Works, the Mother Loaf Breads, and Tantre Farm for this unique Solstice celebration.
 Through this cooperative spirit we embrace the euphoria of this moment to provide you with winter sustenance of these nutritionally dense roots and storage vegetables.
 This share truly represents the best proportion of nutrition, flavor, texture and health of the winter storage crops.
 We hope this food will contribute to a happy, healthy feast for you and your family.

 **PLEASE READ THIS!
-NEW DISTRIBUTION METHOD FOR THE FIRST TIME!!
 We will be distributing the vegetables for this share as a “BUFFET STYLE”, which means ALL vegetables will be in bulk containers, such as boxes or baskets.
-It is set up as a self-serve situation with labeled amounts to take, so you can hand pick, what size, shape, or texture of each item you desire, so plan on an extra 15-20 minutes for you to load up.
-This means that you need to BRING YOUR OWN BAGS, COOLERS, OR BOXES.
+It is set up as a self-serve situation with labeled amounts to take, so you can hand pick, what size, shape, or texture of each item you desire, so plan on an extra 15-30 minutes for you to load up.
+This means that you need to BRING YOUR OWN BAGS, COOLERS, or BOXES.
 We will have some boxes or bags available, but we would like to encourage you to provide your own.
-You will need to check off your name on the Pick up List at the Washtenaw Food Hub from 9 AM until noon and Tantre Farm from 2 to 5 PM, when you arrive.
+You will need to check off your name on the Pick up List at the Washtenaw Food Hub from 9 AM until Noon and Tantre Farm from 2 to 5 PM, when you arrive.
 Please ask for help if you need any help loading, and of course please make sure that your final payment goes into the Payment Envelope at each distribution site on Saturday, if you haven’t paid for your share yet.
-During this time you will also pick up your bag of micro-greens, sauerkraut, and an aromatic loaf of freshly made Whole Wheat Bread with Kabocha squash, Purple Carrots, and Sunflower Seeds.
-Very flavorful!

 WHAT’S PART OF YOUR SHARE